Biden Calls on Trump to ‘Wake Up' to Havoc Caused by Virus

 Biden has steadily stepped up his attacks on Trump's leadership in recent weeks.
 But his remarks Wednesday were especially sharp, trying to counter the populism Trump hopes to ride to reelection with stern warnings about how dangerous such an approach would be.

-At times pounding his podium for emphasis, Biden said the Republican president wants to declare the pandemic over even as the outbreak continues to kill Americans and disrupt the economy.
+At times pounding his lectern for emphasis, Biden said the Republican president wants to declare the pandemic over even as the outbreak continues to kill Americans and disrupt the economy.

-The U.S. has topped 2 million coronavirus infections, and some states are reporting spikes in cases after reopening their economies.
+The U.S. has topped 2 million confirmed coronavirus infections, and some states are reporting increases in cases after reopening their economies.
 A surge has been reported this week in Florida and Arizona, likely political battlegrounds in the November election.

 Biden has announced a virtual fundraiser next week with former President Barack Obama, the first time the two have appeared together in months.